 The Diocesan Registry

-The Deputy Registrar for the Diocese of Chichester is Mr Darren Oliver and the Registry Clerk is Ms Anne-Marie Organ.
+The Registrar for the Diocese of Chichester is Mr Darren Oliver and the Registry Clerk is Ms Anne-Marie Organ.

 The Chichester Registry is based at the law firm of Winckworth Sherwood in London.
 In addition to dealing with faculty applications, the Registry also provides legal advice to the Diocese; works closely with the Diocesan Office and Palace in relation to clergy appointments; makes preparations for the consecration of churches, churchyards and cemeteries; maintains legal records of parishes and churchyards; and maintains the Register of Patrons.